 WATCH COURSE TRAILER HERE

-Martha Kane, PhD is the clinical director at the Center for Addiction Medicine at Massachusetts General Hospital in Boston.
+PhD, the clinical director at the Center for Addiction Medicine at Massachusetts General Hospital in Boston.
 She is also an instructor at Harvard Medical School.